 1. The size of your family

 How many family members will be living in your home?
-Or do you see your family growing in the future?
+Do you see your family growing in the future?
 These are the first points you should consider when deciding how big your home needs to be.

-Currently, the average Australian home has 3 bedrooms, but 4 bedroom homes are becoming increasingly popular.
-Many people like the option of a 4th bedroom to use as a guest bedroom, a study, or to reduce the need for children to have to share a room.
+Currently, the average Australian home has 3 bedrooms, but 4 bedroom homes are also quite popular for those with larger families.
+Many people also like the option of a 4th bedroom to use as a guest bedroom, a study, or to reduce the need for children to have to share a room.